Offirmo/offirmo-monorepo--2021-legacy/5-incubator/active/photos-sorter/README.md

 * info should never be redundant, should have a single place
 * allow dry run
+* sorted into <YYYY>/<YYYYMMDD - name>/<MMYYYYMMMD-...>

+Date algorithm:
+1. Manual, if present
+1. EXIF if present
+1. basename
+1. FS but ONLY IF CONFIRMED by other hints

+Date will always be improved by FS if the FS matches

 ### Phases
 1. **exploration** the file system will be recursively explored at the given location